nicholasadamou/cs6250-distance-vector-test-suite/README.md

 python3 tester.py SimpleTopo

+# If your topology has a file extension, it will strip it.
+# E.g., SimpleTopo.txt -> SimpleTopo

 # If no topology is specified it will default to use all topologies.
 # By 'all' I mean each topology provided in the solutions directory.
 # These solutions are the official solutions provided by the TAs for